justin13601/ACES/docs/source/terminology.md

 `target` "window" concludes at either a `"is_death"` event (patients that died) or a`"is_discharge"` event (patients that didn't die).

-Note that this is pseudocode and not the actual configuration language, which may look slightly different.
+Note that this is conceptual pseudocode and not the actual configuration language, which may look slightly different.
 Nevertheless, we can see that this set of specifications can be realized in a "valid" form for a patient if there exist a set of time points such that, within 48 hours after an admission, there are no discharges, deaths, or COVID diagnoses, and that there exists a discharge or death event after the first 48 hours of an admission where there were no COVID diagnoses between the end of that first 48 hours and the subsequent discharge or death event.

 Note that these windows form a naturally hierarchical, tree-based structure based on their relative dependencies on one another.
 In particular, we can realize the following tree structure constructed by nodes